 Previous work on the evaluation of risks from AI systems has focused on a variety of risks, ranging from existing harms from AI (Liang et al. 2023; Weidinger et al. 2022) to risks associated with dangerous capabilities of frontier AI systems (Shevlane et al. 2023).
-Additionally, there are structural risks involving the interactions of AI systems with powerful civil, political, or economic forces in society (Zwetsloot and Dafoe 2019), yet little work exists regarding the evaluation of such risks.
-Here, we focus on the evaluation of societal-scale AI risks, which we define as AI-powered risks to large-scale social systems (e.g., global supply chains, financial systems, or geopolitical stability) or to nations or other large groups if the negative outcomes (e.g., hot war, human rights violations, or economic harms) from these risks are sufficiently widespread.
-7,8,9,10 Consequently, societal-scale AI risks include far-reaching existing harms, extreme AI risks11, and structural risks12;
+Additionally, there are structural risks involving the interactions of AI systems with powerful civil, political, or economic forces in society (Zwetsloot and Dafoe 2019), yet little work exists regarding the evaluation of such risks aside from economics and education.
+Here, we focus on the evaluation of societal-scale AI risks, which we define as AI-precipitated risks to large-scale social systems (e.g., global supply chains, financial systems, or geopolitical stability) or to nations or other large groups if the negative outcomes (e.g., hot war, human rights violations, or economic harms) from these risks are sufficiently widespread.^{7,8,9,10,11} Consequently, societal-scale AI risks include far-reaching